Online Smoothed Demand Management: Learning Data-Driven Decisions

-On top of these limitations to existing prediction models, there is a gap between theory and practice where performance metrics are concerned.
-In particular, while robustness is useful as a worst-case ``guardrail'' against, e.g., significantly out-of-distribution inputs, consistency is less meaningful---it is only defined for perfect predictions that are unrealistic in practice, and it is still a worst-case metric (i.e., it is defined as the competitive ratio given accurate predictions).
+{ On top of these limitations to existing prediction models, there is a gap between theory and practice where metrics are concerned.
+In particular, while robustness is useful as a worst-case ``guardrail'' against, e.g., significantly out-of-distribution inputs, the \textit{consistency} metric is less meaningful---it is only defined for perfect predictions that are unrealistic in practice, and it is still a worst-case metric (i.e., it is defined as the competitive ratio given accurate predictions).
 While recent work has considered ``smooth degradation'' of algorithm performance to small prediction errors in online search problems \cite{Benomar:25, NEURIPS2024_11c6625b}, it is not clear that these methods can be extended to the substantially more complex setting of \OSDM.
-In practice, the primary objective is for an algorithm to perform well \textit{on average}: if an algorithm performs very well in practice but has bad theoretical consistency, that is preferable to an algorithm that has good consistency in theory but poor real-world performance due to worst-case hedging.
-This motivates us to propose a new model that circumvents the challenges above while still providing the key benefits of ``both worlds''---improved performance in practice while retaining worst-case guarantees.
+In practice, the actual objective is for an algorithm to perform well \textit{on average}: if an algorithm performs very well in practice but has bad theoretical consistency, that is preferable to an algorithm that has good consistency in theory but poor real-world performance.
+This motivates us to propose a model that circumvents the challenges above while still providing the key benefits of ``both worlds''---improved performance in practice with worst-case guarantees. }